112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="99"><em>99.
 “Why do French soldiers look so sloppy in their uniforms ?”</em></div>

-Some do, some don't.
+Some do, some don’t.
 Check this yourself.
 Look around.

 <div id="100"><em>100.
 “What got my gout was all the publicity the French soldiers got!
 Take the Maquis and the FFI — the part they played in the war was exaggerated in the press.”</em></div>